greenelab/PathCORE-T-analysis/README.md

    This module allows for import of two dictionaries:
    `GENE_SIGNATURE_DEFINITIONS` and `SHORTEN_PATHWAY_NAMES`.
-   These are intended to be modified when you need to run PathCORE using a feature construction algorithm and/or pathway definitions different from those in our case studies.
+   These are intended to be modified when you need to run PathCORE-T using a feature construction algorithm and/or pathway definitions different from those in our case studies.

    In most cases, the files in `constants` should be the only